 - Subscription to Celestial Observer Newsletter, our monthly bulletin of articles and events

-- Interaction with world class speakers as they present cutting edge astronomical research
+- Interaction with excellent speakers as they present astronomical research, basics of astronomy lectures, and more

 - Sky & Telescope and Astronomy magazine discounts

-- Social events, such as our annual Star-B-Que
+- Social events, such as our annual member’s holiday parties and summertime Star-B-Que events

 - Extended observing hours on public nights and private observing sessions exclusively for CCAS members